AU-BCE-EE/Hafner-2023-bls-wt-comp/README.md

 Versions of R and packages can be found in two `logs/R-versions-*.txt` files.
 The ALFAM2 R package is from <github.com/sashahafner/ALFAM2> (and installation details can be found there), but all others are available on CRAN.

-Scripts for calculation of emission data from raw bLS and wind tunnel measurements are included, but data files are too large and are not.
+Scripts for calculation of emission data from raw bLS and wind tunnel measurements are included, but data files are too large and are not included.
 However all resulting emission measurements can be found in `data-emission`.
-These bLS data processing files include some Matlab scripts.
+These bLS data processing files include some MATLAB scripts.

 # Directory structure